chunga7879/AnimatedGifDSL/milestones.md

   - It wasn’t obvious what the list of image frames was, and why we were adding to it
 - Did not call OVERLAY with the image on the background after each image manipulation
   - Perhaps user was assuming that the image once overlaid on the background the first time, will implicitly get overlaid in subsequent image manipulation calls
-- For the built-in FILTER function, user thinks it’s more readable to have one FILTER function and specify what filtering we want, instead of creating separate built-in functions for each filtering
+- For the built-in FILTER function, user thinks it’s more readable to have one FILTER function and specify what filter we want, instead of creating separate built-in functions for each filter
   - Perhaps needs documentation on what filters are available
 - COLOR was an intuitive name for the built-in function to color images